 In the past, the US state government issued an order to destroy the native currency.
 So, the natives hid the coin ingeniously in their ears – now it’s unlawful to do so.

 2. It is illegal to intentionally release balloons outside in Hawaii

 Since the 1st of January 2023, it is illegal to release balloons into the atmosphere in Hawaii, regardless of the type or amount.
 This law was enforced as a means to minimize the marine debris that has a detrimental effect on Hawaii’s ecosystem.

 The law is to be strictly enforced statewide while fines may be as high as $500 per violation.
 However, indoor or unintentional balloon releases do not count as a violation!

 3. Billboards are not permitted

-This one is not so bad.
+Next on our list of weird laws in Hawaii is not so bad.
 We’d rather be looking at a lovely scenic view without it having a nasty over-the-top billboard advertisement blocking our view.
 It helps improve the scenic picture.